 It does depend on what the bill is for (electricity, council tax etc.).
 However it is usually presumed in the case of shared accommodation that all tenants agree to pay an equal share of any bills for the property.

 Utility companies will usually target the named bill payer first, but in theory they can pursue other tenants if they can show that the person named on the bill contracted on behalf of all the tenants.

 If your name is on the bill and you cannot get the other tenants to pay up for their share, you may need pay the whole bill yourself (if possible) and try and recover their share from them via a legal route.

 Before I sign a lease, how do I know if or make sure that the contract is fair?

 All residential leases are governed by the various Landlord & Tenant Acts.
 The majority are likely to be ‘Assured Shorthold Tenancies’ (AST) which offer tenants a certain amount of security in the property.

-An AST cannot be for a fixed term of less than six months and the landlord cannot seek repossession within this fixed term period without grounds (e.g. failure to pay rent) and only then by serving the appropriate notice on the tenant.
+Generally, tenants have security of tenure for the initial six months of a tenacy and the landlord cannot seek repossession within this period without grounds (e.g. failure to pay rent), and only then by serving the appropriate notice on the tenant.

 Landlords also have a statutory obligation to repair the structure and utilities in the property within a reasonable time if something goes wrong.
 It is essential for the tenant to fully understand their obligations under the lease, and for a full inventory of the property to be completed prior to the tenant moving in, as allegations of property damage at the end of a tenancy are a common dispute in landlord and tenant relationships.

 As of the 1st June 2019, landlords and letting agents are prohibited from charging tenants certain fees by the Tenant Fees Act 2019.
 For example, any fees which relate to the carrying out of referencing checks or administration charges are not permitted.
 Before paying any fees to a landlord or letting agent you should check whether they are permitted under this new legislation.